 - 'norm' (int): the norm to be used in the scoring function (1 or 2-norm default: 1). - 'normalize_ent_emb' (bool): flag to indicate whether to normalize entity embeddings after each batch update (default: False). - negative_corruption_entities: entities to be used for generation of corruptions while training.
-It can take the following values: all (default: all entities), batch (entities present in each batch), list of entities or an int (which indicates how many entities that should be used for corruption generation).
+It can take the following values: all (default: all entities), batch (entities present in each batch), list of entities or an int (which indicates how many entities that should be used for corruption generation). - corrupt_sides: Specifies how to generate corruptions for training.
+Takes values s, o, s+o or any combination passed as a list

-optimizer [string] The optimizer used to minimize the loss function.
-Choose between 'sgd', 'adagrad', 'adam', 'momentum'.

-optimizer_params [dict] Arguments specific to the optimizer, passed as a dictionary.
+- optimizer (string) The optimizer used to minimize the loss function.
+Choose between 'sgd', 'adagrad', 'adam', 'momentum'. - optimizer_params (dict) Arguments specific to the optimizer, passed as a dictionary.

 - 'lr' (float): learning rate (used by all the optimizers).
+Default: 0.1.

-Default: 0.1. - 'momentum' (float): learning momentum (only used when optimizer=momentum).
+- 'momentum' (float): learning momentum (only used when optimizer=momentum).
 Default: 0.9.

-loss [string] The type of loss function to use during training.

-- 'pairwise' the model will use pairwise margin-based loss function. - 'nll' the model will use negative loss likelihood.

-- 'absolute_margin' the model will use absolute margin likelihood. - 'self adversarial' the model will use adversarial sampling loss function.

-loss_params [dict] Dictionary of loss-specific hyperparameters.
+- loss (string) The type of loss function to use during training. - pairwise the model will use pairwise margin-based loss function. - nll the model will use negative loss likelihood. - absolute_margin the model will use absolute margin likelihood. - self_adversarial the model will use adversarial sampling loss function. - multiclass_nll the model will use multiclass nll loss.
+Switch to multiclass loss defined in [aC15] by passing 'corrupt_sides' as ['s','o'] to embedding_model_params.
+To use loss defined in [KBK17] pass 'corrupt_sides' as 'o' to embedding_model_params - loss_params (dict) Dictionary of loss-specific hyperparameters.
 See loss functions documentation for additional details.

-regularizer [string] The regularization strategy to use with the loss function.

-- None: the model will not use any regularizer (default) - 'LP': the model will use L1, L2 or L3 based on the value of regularizer_params['p'] (see below).

-regularizer_params [dict] Dictionary of regularizer-specific hyperparameters.
+- regularizer (string) The regularization strategy to use with the loss function. - None: the model will not use any regularizer (default) - 'LP': the model will use L1, L2 or L3 based on the value of regularizer_params['p'] (see below). - regularizer_params (dict) Dictionary of regularizer-specific hyperparameters.
 See the regularizers documentation for additional details.